LogoLogo

 Prerequisites

-Here is the list of prerequisites software we will need for CREDEBL:
+Here is the list of prerequisites we will need for CREDEBL:

 • The platform uses Amazon S3 for secure file storage.
 Prepare your: